Blue-Fire-Modding/Blue-Fire-Dye-Mod-Template/README.md

 The mod should work perfectly now!(remember to add _P at the end of the pak file)

-*please don't look at the original parent material it's fucking mess*
+*please don't look at the original parent material it's a fucking mess*